 Consider this: In Southwest Denver, the average rent is $1,444.
 The average rent in Lakewood is $1,277, a difference of $167.
 That’s more than $2,000 in the course of a year.

 Not only would a move like that be a smart financial move, it would be wise geographically.
 As the population continues to swell, the quality of life that attracted many will be more in demand.
 A home in Lakewood puts you closer to the mountains, closer to fresh air and open space, and more in the know about houses (to eventually buy) that will be cheaper than the Denver city.

 But if you’re like thousands of others who have settled into Denver seemingly overnight, it might be hard to round up a ton of friends to help you move your stuff more than once.
 In-Denver small moves don’t have to break the bank if you just have some furniture you want moved to start over at a new spot.

 Sometimes when moving to a new city like Denver, you simply have to pick a place to live.
 In this situation you may end up not being in love with where you initially chose but remember, it’s perfectly normal to move and change areas as you get to know the city.
 If you’re considering any size move within the greater Denver area, or across Colorado we’re here to help!
-Homegrown Moving Company can facilitate any of your moving needs, large or small.
+Homegrown Moving and Storage Company can facilitate any of your moving needs, large or small.
 So give us a call at 303-587-6200!